 Nor would there have been a Chiropractic Help, attracting more than 50 000 unique visitors per month.
 To dream, to do, to make it happen.

-Nope, I see no time for sitting behind the Cape Viooltjes (geraniums, as they say in Holland).
-Too much to be done still...
+Nope, I see no time for sitting behind the Cape Viooltjes; geraniums, as they say in Holland).
+There is still too much to be done.